jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 The point is no one will notice if a youtuber quits or an investment analyst goes bust.
 America will notice if we don't get the advanced chips made here.

 Nevermind the supply chain and geo-political concerns.
-More important, is what Steve Jobs said, "The best way to predict the future is to invent it".
+More important is what Steve Jobs said, "The best way to predict the future is to invent it".
 There is no other way to the future than to make it.
 You can't buy it, or even design it, because that assumes it'll just show up based on your desires or thoughts.
 We actually have to turn raw materials into products.

 Only going through that process reveals what is possible.